 Top 10 Best eBike for Hills

 WHY WE LIKE IT: Fantastic choice for hilly commutes, with an ultra-powerful 5000w electric motor that can ascend to speeds up to 55 MPH and an air suspension system to ensure a smooth ride.

 Read Full Review: HalloMotor 5000W FC-1

-The HalloMotor 5000W FC-1 excelled with every electric bike uphill test we threw at it, thanks to the integrated 5000 watt electric motor.
+The HalloMotor 5000W FC-1 excelled with every electric bike uphill research we threw at it, thanks to the integrated 5000-watt electric motor.
 If you are wondering how steep a hill can an electric bike climb, the answer to your question will be “just about any hill out there.”
 In other words, this motor is excellent, with the ability to reach a maximum speed of 55 miles per hour in addition to excelling with steep inclines.
 We also loved the rear DNM Burner-RCP3 air suspension system, which allows for an ultra-smooth ride, and the high-grade hydraulic disc brakes.

 Though the Samsung lithium-ion battery pack can get around 31 miles on a single charge, the charger is fairly slow, taking around six to seven hours to reach a maximum charge.
 Additionally, this bike features a rear-hub motor, which may not suit consumers looking for mid-drive motors.
-But this is still the best electric bike for hilly commmutes.
+But this is still the best electric bike for hilly commutes.